 Each person has a duty of care to ensure the health and safety of themselves and others and to comply with current work health and safety policy and risk management procedures.
-You must immediately report all accidents or unsafe working practices or conditions to your Trainer / Assessor or to any member of the Key 2 Learning College staff.
+You MUST report within 48 hours any incidents to yourself (including injuries at college, work or home) or unsafe working practices or conditions to your Trainer / Assessor or to any member of the Key 2 Learning College staff.